Brighton, South Australia: History

+Paquita Mawson, among her many other activities, was instrumental in establishing Hopetoun School, which operated out of the parish hall at St Jude's Anglican Church.
+The Misses Fleming of Edwardstown opened Hopetoun School in 1922, and Patricia Mawson attended the school for her early education.
+The school moved to St Marys Church Hall in Mitcham in 1962, operating there until 1965.
+It may have been the longest-operating totally independent school in South Australia.

+Graves

-Social reformer Catherine Helen Spence, her brother J. B. Spence, Pat Glennon and Paul Moran are buried at North Brighton Cemetery, at 301 Brighton Road.
+Social reformer Catherine Helen Spence, her brother J. B. Spence, Pat Glennon, and photojournalist Paul Moran are buried at North Brighton Cemetery, at 301 Brighton Road.

+Douglas Mawson, who died in 1958, was buried at St Jude's Church cemetery.
+After Paquita Mawson died in 1974, she was buried alongside her husband.

 Overview

 Brighton has a large sandy beach which is patrolled by the Brighton Surf Lifesaving Club on Weekends and Public Holidays between November and March.
 Brighton Beach is popular for Adelaide beach goers as it is relatively safe – currently rated as Least Hazardous by Surf Lifesaving.

 A sand replenishment program has been in operation for many years resulting in the beach sand dunes gradually increasing through the program of replacing eroded sand and replanting of the dunes with plants and grasses.

 In summer, a sandbar normally forms in the water which can produce waves on windy days.
 Brighton is well known by local surfers for producing messy but fun "stormy sessions".

 The Esplanade is an area of prime real estate which has been transformed over the years from a street of old cottages to new modern town houses.

 Brighton's Jetty Road runs perpendicular to the Esplanade and is home to many restaurants, cafes and the local hotel, known as "The Esplanade", or "Espy".